Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Introduction

+Nevertheless, even the simplest EDE models do not solely affect the size of the sound horizon at recombination.
+For EDE to resolve the Hubble tension, it is necessary for the scalar-field to comprise approximately 10$\%$ of the energy budget of the universe around matter-radiation equality.
+This large of an early dark energy component has been shown to cause an enhanced early Integrated Sachs-Wolfe (eISW) effect that in turn results in a large increase in the cold dark matter density when fit to CMB anisotropy data \cite{Vagnozzi_2020}.
+Both the early dark energy field itself and the resulting shifts in the cold dark matter density can have non-negligible impacts on the equality scale that serves as the basis for the sound-horizon-independent measurements.
+It is therefore of interest to explore what constraints these data can place on EDE-like models.

 To this point, \cite{hill2021atacama,Poulin/etal:2021,Smith/etal:2022} tested the impact of including \planck\ CMB lensing and Pantheon or Pantheon+ supernova constraints when fitting EDE and \lcdm\ to ACT primary anisotropy data.
 In general, the conclusion is that EDE fits this combined data better than \lcdm, though it fits \planck\ CMB lensing data worse.
-This point is consistent with results from \cite{hill/etal:2020,ivanov/etal:2020,D'Amico/etal:2020}, which have found that EDE tends to fit large-scale-structure (LSS) data worse than \lcdm\ because it predicts an enhanced early Integrated Sachs-Wolfe (eISW) effect resulting in a large increase in the cold dark matter density when fit to CMB anisotropy data \citep{Vagnozzi_2020}.
+This point is consistent with results from \cite{hill/etal:2020,ivanov/etal:2020,D'Amico/etal:2020}, which have found that EDE tends to fit large-scale-structure (LSS) data worse than \lcdm\ because of the large increase in the cold dark matter density.
 In \citep{smith/etal:2023}, they directly assessed the consistency of EDE with sound horizon free measurements from BBN, full shape BOSS galaxy power spectra, \planck\ CMB lensing, and supernova from Pantheon+.
 They found that, assuming EDE, the preferred values of $H_0$ were not in tension with SH0ES.

 In this work, we continue these tests by examining how ACT CMB lensing can be used to constrain the EDE model alone and in conjunction with \planck\ CMB lensing.
 We also pay particular attention to the role that supernova data play, as there are non-negligible differences between constraints when using Pantheon, Pantheon+, or supernova from the Dark Energy Survey (DES).
 In Section~\ref{Theory}, we briefly summarize the EDE model theory.
 In Section~\ref{Methods}, we outline all of the data sets and combinations used in this paper as well as the numerical methods used in this work.
 In Section~\ref{Results}, we show the results of our tests of the EDE model using ACT CMB lensing data.
 Finally, in Section~\ref{Conclusions}, we offer conclusions and provide discussions.